godotengine/godot-docs/classes/class_vseparator.rst

 Description
 -----------

 Vertical version of :ref:`Separator<class_Separator>`.
-It is used to separate objects horizontally, though (but it looks vertical!).
+Even though it looks vertical, it is used to separate objects horizontally.